 Former Dealer-Fichtner Chevrolet

-Now-Sales Manager, Rimrock Chevrolet
+Now-General Manager, Rimrock Chevrolet

 I just started having this problem!
 I've been noticing that my gas cap doesnt always seem to close or tighten.
 I also rcvd a check fuel cap warning on the DIC.
 I havent had time to go to the dealer yet, but will soon.
 Thanks for the info.
 I thought I was crazy!